joel-heath/AdventOfCode2025/README.md

 ## Notes
 Here you can easily navigate each days code and read about how well I think I did.

-In previous years I turned my solutions into one-liners for the lols.
+In previous years I turned my solutions into one-liners for the lols (many were atrocious).
 Lazily doing so often resulted in impure methods, and solutions that looked functional but were really just imperative code in disguise. \
 This year, I'm doing so again, in order to convert them into Haskell.
 (I have to learn Haskell for uni.
 I would not be doing this according to my own will.) \
 So there's now actually a requirement for the code to be purely functional.